To the 100th anniversary of the Revolution of 1917

 - “The Romanov’s journey”.
 Collective museum exhibition at The State Museum-Reserve “Gatchina”.
 Opens in February 2017.

 - “We see the Petrograd city in 1917”.
-Complex collective museum exhibition at Manege Central Exhibition Hall (1 floor).
-Opens on October, 25, 2017.
+Complex collective museum exhibition at Manege Central Exhibition Hall.
+Opens in November 2017.

 International exhibition projects with the Museum of Political History of Russia’s participation: